 greater engagement in learning

 more immediate rewards for achievement

 learners more likely to be ‘on-task

 learners more positive about themselves and their ability to learn

-At Software Solutions, my class sizes are small, to ensure that as an educator I get the greatest opportunity to know and to teach my learners as individuals and for them to have the greatest opportunity to achieve their potential and love learning, and become lifelong learners.
+Based on research, at Software Solutions, my class sizes are small, to ensure that as an educator I get the greatest opportunity to know and to teach my learners as individuals and for them to have the greatest opportunity to achieve their potential and love learning, and become lifelong learners.